dmall00/OpenDarts/README.md

-# Dart Detection
+# 🎯 Dart Detection

 A Python package for dart detection and scoring using computer vision and YOLO models.
+This package provides both programmatic APIs and command-line tools for detecting darts in images and calculating scores with high accuracy.

-## Features
+## ✨ Features

+- **🎯 High-accuracy dart detection** using YOLO-based computer vision models
+- **📊 Automatic scoring calculation** with dartboard calibration
+- **⚙️ Configurable processing pipeline** with customizable settings
+- **🖥️ Command-line tools** for quick dart scoring and calibration visualization
+- **📦 Easy installation** via PyPI or uv package manager

-## Installation
+## 🚀 Installation

 Install from PyPI: